OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-No JavaScript is required!
-This example uses plain CSS3, but the concepts could easily be adapted to a CSS framework like Tailwind CSS.
+This document details the creation of an expanding card effect using only CSS.
+No JavaScript is required.
+This effect uses CSS transitions and transforms to achieve a smooth, visually appealing expansion when the card is hovered over.

 **Description of the Styling:**

-This effect involves a card that expands vertically when hovered over.
-The expansion reveals hidden content within the card.
-The animation is smooth and uses pure CSS transitions.
-We achieve this primarily using the `height` property and transitions, along with some clever use of overflow to initially hide the content.
+The card is initially displayed in a compact state.
+On hover, the card expands horizontally, revealing more content.
+This is achieved using CSS transitions on the `transform` property (for scaling) and `width` property (for horizontal expansion).
+The transition provides a smooth animation effect.
+We utilize pseudo-elements (`::before` and `::after`) for decorative purposes, such as a subtle background shadow.

 **Full Code:**